 - Relax your muscles, especially in your neck and shoulders.

-- Place 1 hand on your chest and 1 on your stomach.
+- Place 1 hand on your chest and 1 hand on your stomach.

 - Slowly breathe in through your nose.

 - Focus on using your stomach to breathe.
-You should feel the hand there rise as you inhale.
+You should feel the hand on your stomach rise as you inhale.

 - Slowly breathe out through your mouth.
-You should feel the hand on your stomach move in.
+You should feel the hand on your stomach lower.
 The hand on your chest should not move at any point.

-- As you get better at abdominal breathing, you can practice doing it standing up.
+As you get better at abdominal breathing, you can practice doing it standing up.
 Eventually, you should be able to use abdominal breathing even while doing regular day-to-day activities.1,3

 Other strategies for people with COPD